Were the winters when you were young worse than they are now? You may be able to prove it with the Twin Cities Snow and Cold Index.

 All current measurements are at the Twin Cities International Airport.
+A Year-To-Date comparison chart of the Index is also available.

 Note, this could also be called the "Winter Fun Index" depending on your perspective!